lachu280392/Schlaeferprojekt/README.md

     ├── measured_data
     │   ├── forces
     │   └── oct
-    ├── preprocessed_data
+    └── preprocessed_data
-    │   ├── forces
+        ├── forces
-    │   ├── oct
+        ├── oct
-    │   └── time
+        └── time
-    └── timestamps.txt
 ```

-The `measured_data` directory and `timestamps.txt` can be downloaded from the TUHH cloud.
+The data can be downloaded from the TUHH cloud.
 The other directories are to be left empty.